Ashutosh00710/be-social_/README.md

 be-social\_ is a kind of portfolio project from the student, by the student & for the student.
 This project aims to build a social media with basic purposes.
 Like post, like, comment, view profile, add experiences and a lot more.
 If you can give any kind of contribution, you are welcome and I will add your name in the contributors list.

 You can contact me on : Email - starcdwivedi@gmail.com

+## How to run it on your local machine ?

+This project is using _yarn_ as its package manager.
+I you don't have yarn on your local machine the you can download it [here](https://classic.yarnpkg.com/en/docs/install#windows-stable) .
+Once yarn is installed you are good to go.

+Now go inside the project directory through command line (or terminal) and run command

+### for server

+#### `yarn`

+This will install all the dependencies related to server

+### for client (or front-end)

+Go inside the client directory and run command yarn

+#### `yarn`

+This will install all the dependencies related to client (or front-end).

+After the installation of dependencies ready to run it on your local machine.

+### To run full stack

+Go inside the main directory (means _be-social\__ folder) through command line and type command

+#### `yarn run dev`

+### To run front-end only

+Go inside the client directory (means _client_ folder) through command line and type command

+#### `yarn start`

+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />
+You will also see any lint errors in the console.